-The initial step for developing a CWPP should be formation of a core group with representation from local government (City of Reno, City of Sparks or Washoe County), local fire authorities (City of Reno Fire Department, North Lake Tahoe Fire Protection District, Sparks Fire Department, Truckee Meadows Fire Protection District or a volunteer fire department), and the Nevada Division of Forestry.
+The initial step for developing a CWPP should be formation of a core group with representation from local government, local fire authorities and the Nevada Division of Forestry.
 Together, community representatives and these three entities form the core group responsible for the development of a CWPP.
-However, ultimately it is the local Fire Chief, Chairman of the Washoe County Board of County Commissioners and the State Forester who approve the plan.
+However, ultimately it is the local Fire Chief, local government representative and the State Forester who approve the plan.

 Once convened, the core group should identify the important CWPP stakeholders and invite them to serve on the planning committee.
-The federal agency interim field guide for Act encourages federal agencies to partner in the CWPP process "to the extent that a community desires, within budgetary constraints."
+The federal agency interim field guide for the Act encourages federal agencies to partner in the CWPP process "to the extent that a community desires, within budgetary constraints."
 In some areas, they will also be responsible for implementing the priorities established in the resulting CWPP.